JPSC-PDRC-KEIO/jpscdocs_en/married/desire_bear_children.rst

  \____ child(ren)

-Which do you want to have, a boy or a girl? [[What if they say they want 1 of each?
-Can they select both answers?]]
+Which do you want to have, a boy or a girl?
 ---------------------------------------------------------------------------------------------------------------------------

 1. Boy